-- A report released from the Particle Physics Project Prioritization Panel (P5) in May 2014, outlined the 10-year strategic plan for high-energy physics in the United States.
+- A report released from the Particle Physics Project Prioritization Panel (P5) in December 2023, outlined the 10year strategic plan for high-energy physics in the United States.
 The report provides strong support for science programs envisioned to be located at SURF, including research into neutrinos and dark matter, both of which are being researched at SURF.
 This panel formally advises both the DOE Office of Science and the National Science Foundation (NSF) on support for physics.
-This report has played a key role in the evolution of SURF and its experiments.
-The next P5 report is in development and is planned to be released in 4th quarter of 2023. - The SDSTA's Board of Directors approved an operating budget of \$3,592,269 for fiscal year 2024 in favor of SDSTA supported activities.
-Additionally, SDSTA's total indirect expense budget for fiscal year 2024 is \$14,008,892. - The SDSTA transitioned to a five-year Cooperative Agreement with the Department of Energy's (DOE) Office of Science in September 2019 including a budget of \$122,134,028 for five years of SURF Operations.
-We are in the fourth year of this award with a current budget of \$26,735,099.
-Additionally, SDSTA has been awarded \$28,211,522 in Infrastructure Improvement Projects (IIPs) with \$16,909,525 spent through FY2023. - In October 2014, DOE established the Long-Baseline Neutrino Facility (LBNF) / Deep Underground Neutrino Experiment (DUNE) Project with strong international support to build the largest science experiment ever attempted on United States soil.
+Previous P5 reports have played a key role in the evolution of SURF and its experiments to date. - The SDSTA's Board of Directors approved an operating budget of \$6,590,782 for fiscal year 2025 in favor of SDSTA supported activities.
+Additionally, SDSTA's total indirect expense budget for fiscal year 2025 is \$15,760,357. - The SDSTA transitioned to a five-year Cooperative Agreement renewal (i.e. extension) with the Department of Energy's (DOE) Office of Science in September 2024 including a budget of \$208 million for five additional years of SURF Operations.
+This award includes \$15.6 million for Infrastructure Improvement Projects (IIPs).

+In October 2014, DOE established the Long-Baseline Neutrino Facility (LBNF) / Deep Underground Neutrino Experiment (DUNE) Project with strong international support to build the largest science experiment ever attempted on United States soil.
 LBNF will send neutrinos through the earth from Fermilab in Batavia, Illinois, to the DUNE detectors located at SURF in Lead, South Dakota.
 In September 2016, DOE formally approved plans for construction at SURF.
-In June 2021, LBNF began excavating 875,000 tons of rock to create large caverns to house DUNE.
-DOE support for professional engineering management services continues into FY2024 for this LBNF effort.
+In February 2024, LBNF completed the excavation of 800,000 tons of rock to create large caverns to house DUNE.
+The current support contract was replaced on August 15, 2024, to support the next phase of the LBNF/Dune Project for the Building Site Infrastructure and Far Detector and Cryogenics Sub Projects to end December 31, 2026.
+DOE support for professional engineering management services continues into FY2025 for this LBNF effort.

-- The LBNF/DUNE Logistics Support Services contract continues with our support to the LBNF/DUNE construction efforts with the buildout of the large underground caverns at SURF for this experiment. - Further funding was received in FY2023 through Lawrence Berkeley National Laboratory (LBNL) and DOE in support of the LUX-ZEPLIN (LZ) physics experiment operations and the SIGMA-V geothermal energy research project.
+- Further funding was received in FY2024 through Lawrence Berkeley National Laboratory (LBNL) and DOE in support of the LUX-ZEPLIN (LZ) physics experiment operations.
 These awards reimbursed the SDSTA for expenses incurred for materials and supplies as well as a percentage of the salaries of the SDSTA staff members directly supporting these projects.
-Support continues in FY2024 for LUX-ZEPLIN (LZ). - Additional funding was received during the fiscal year from Oak Ridge National Laboratory and South Dakota School of Mines to support the Majorana Demonstrator experiment located at the 4850L Davis Campus.
-Support continues in FY2024 from SD Mines.
+Support continues in FY2025 for LUX-ZEPLIN (LZ). - Additional funding was received during the fiscal year from South Dakota School of Mines to support the Majorana Demonstrator experiment located at the 4850L Davis Campus.
+Support continues in FY2025 from SD Mines.
 The CASPAR experiment funded by SD Mines was mothballed in April 2021, during the LBNF excavation.
 Most of their equipment remains in the current 4850L for future use in their experiment at SURF.
-This experiment could resume in 2024. - Additional funding was received from Thyssen Mining Inc. for equipment rentals and miscellaneous items associated with the LBNF project.
-Amounts charged were then credited to the Cooperative Agreement as the equipment maintenance charges were covered under that funding.
-An additional agreement was signed with Thyssen Mining Inc. in March 2021 to lease the Ross Pipe Shop and the Ross Maintenance Shop during their cavern excavation for the DUNE project.
-The lease commenced July 1, 2021, and will end upon the completion of the LBNF excavation in mid-2024. - The SDSTA entered into a lease with Caterpillar (CAT) on September 15, 2020, for CAT to utilize two existing rooms located on the SURF 1700-foot level underground.
+This experiment could resume in 2025. - The SDSTA entered into a lease with Caterpillar (CAT) on September 15, 2020, for CAT to utilize two existing rooms located on the SURF 1700-foot level underground.
 The initial term of the lease began on October 1, 2020, and shall continue until September 30, 2030.
 CAT will be developing and testing new mining related products to sell commercially.
 The base rent under the lease is \$150,000 per annum is considered "Program Income" by the DOE Cooperative Agreement. - The SDSTA is compliant with all legal and environmental regulations.